uppedtrout/Better-config/README.md

 They disturbed TIAMAT, the Ancient One, as they surged back and forth.
 Yea, they troubled the belly of TIAMAT
 By their Rebellion in the abode of Heaven.
-ABSU could not lessen their clamourDownloaded from www.holybooks.com TIAMAT was speechless at their ways.
+ABSU could not lessen their clamour
+TIAMAT was speechless at their ways.
 Their doings were loathsome unto the Ancient Ones.
 ABSU rose up to slay the Elder Gods by stealth.